philippe86220/imx219-camera-with-arduino-app-lab/README.md

 ## Project overview

-This project demonstrates how to use a Sony IMX219 camera with an Arduino UNO Q, Arduino App Lab, and the Media Carrier.
+This project demonstrates how to use a Sony IMX219 camera with an Arduino UNO Q, the Arduino® UNO™ Media Carrier, and Arduino App Lab.

 The application provides a simple WebUI that allows the user to: